wfil/wfil-factory/README.md

 It allows the WFIL DAO, *dao_*, to add/remove Merchants via **addMerchant**, **removeMerchant** and to add/remove Custodians via **addCustodian**, **removeCustodian**.

-The WFIFactory contract il linked to WFIL token in the constructor, *wfil_*, allowing Merchants and Custodians to add WFIL Mint/Burn requests via **addMintRequest**, **addBurnRequest**.
+The WFILFactory contract is linked to WFIL token in the constructor, *wfil_*, allowing Merchants and Custodians to add WFIL Mint/Burn requests via **addMintRequest**, **addBurnRequest**.

 The steps needed to Mint WFIL are the following: